MZandtheRaspberryPi/toulouse_rover/README.md

 sudo usermod -a -G i2c ubuntu
 sudo usermod -a -G dialout ubuntu

-guide on how to include WiringPi: https://roboticsbackend.com/use-and-compile-wiringpi-with-ros-on-raspberry-pi/
+guide on how to include WiringPi (namely add -lwiringPi to executable in CMakeLists and also add in some stuff to check if on windows and such). https://roboticsbackend.com/use-and-compile-wiringpi-with-ros-on-raspberry-pi/